MHP (Therapist) - Marion LPC or LCSW

 - Other duties as assigned

-SUPERVISORY RESPONSIBILITIES: Provides direct supervision, observation, and review of MHPP’s as assigned.
+SUPERVISORY RESPONSIBILITIES: Provides direct supervision, observation, and review of QBHP’s as assigned.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and disabilities to perform the essential functions.
 Must be able to travel independently for required home visits, school and office visits, or other facilities as necessary for Home and Community client care.